benjamine/ObjBind/README.md

 Including ObjBind in your application
 ---------------

-Download the latest release from the web site (http://github.com/benjamine/objbind) and copy `dist/objbind.js` or `dist/objbind.min.js` (minified) to a suitable location.
+Download the latest release from the web site (http://github.com/benjamine/ObjBind) and copy `dist/objbind.debug.js` or `dist/objbind.js` (minified) to a suitable location.
 Then include it in your HTML like so:

     <script type="text/javascript" src="/path/to/objbind.min.js"></script>